sp18-interns/Sumit-Intern/22-June-2022/README.md

 ```
 - ✅ Scene Behind 404 error
 ```
-If none of the path function calls matches with the URL in request, then the inbuilt 404 error (page not found) template is rendered by Django.
+If no path function calls matches with the URL in request, then the inbuilt 404 error (page not found) template is rendered by Django.